mevellea/telegram_menu/docs/README.rst

        LABEL = "start"

-       def __init__(self, navigation: NavigationManager) -> None:
+       def __init__(self, navigation: NavigationHandler) -> None:
            """Init StartMessage class."""
            super().__init__(navigation, StartMessage.LABEL)

-       def content_updater(self) -> str:
+       def update(self) -> str:
            """Update message content."""
            return "Hello, world!"

-   SessionManager(API_KEY).start(StartMessage)
+   TelegramMenuSession(API_KEY).start(StartMessage)

 You can add any button in ``StartMessage``\ , using ``self.add_button()`` method:

 .. code-block:: python

-   # run_and_notify() is a class method which runs something and returns a string as Telegram notification
+   # 'run_and_notify' function executes an action and return a string as Telegram notification.
    self.add_button("Action", self.run_and_notify)

-   # new_menu is a class derived from MenuMessage or AppMessage, which will generate a new menu or app message
+   # 'new_menu_app' is a class derived from MenuMessage or AppMessage, which will generate a new menu or a message.
    self.add_button("NewMenu", new_menu_app)

-An application message can contain several inlined buttons, behavior is similar to MenuMessage buttons.
+An application message can contain several inlined buttons.
+The behavior is similar to MenuMessage buttons.

 .. code-block:: python

-   # run_and_notify() is a class method which execute any python function returning a string as Telegram notification
-   self.add_button("Action", self.run_and_notify)

-   # get_content() is a class method which generates some text to display, eventually with markdown formatting
+   # 'get_content' function generates some text to display, eventually with markdown formatting
    self.add_button("Display content", self.get_content, ButtonType.MESSAGE)

-   # get_picture() is a class method which returns the path of a picture to display
+   # 'get_picture' function returns the path of a picture to display in Telegram
    self.add_button("Show picture", self.get_picture, ButtonType.PICTURE)

+   # new buttons can be added to the 'keyboard' property of the message instance too.
+   # next poll message will get items to display from function 'get_playlists_arg', and run 'select_playlist' when
+   # the poll button is selected, identified with emoji 'closed_book'
+   poll_button = MenuButton(self.emojize("closed_book"), self.select_playlist, ButtonType.POLL, self.get_playlists_arg())
+   self.keyboard.append(poll_button)

 Structure
 ---------